-Network >> Ethernet >> MAU Settings [] Automatic configura- Activated : tries to determine the required operating mode automatically.
-Deactivated : uses the operating mode specified in the "Manual configuration" column.
-Manual configuration The desired operating mode when Automatic configuration is deactivated.
+Network >> Ethernet >> MAU Settings [] Automatic configura- tion Activated : tries to determine the required operating mode automatically.
+Deactivated : uses the operating mode specified in the "Man- ual configuration" column.
+Manual configuration The desired operating mode when Automatic configuration is deactivated .
 Current mode The current operating mode of the network connection.
 Port on Switches the Ethernet connection on or off.
-The Port on function is not supported by the mGuard centerport (Innominate) or FL MGUARD CENTERPORT.
+The Port on function is not supported by the mGuard center- port (Innominate) or FL MGUARD CENTERPORT.
 The Port on function is supported with restrictions on: mGuard delta (Innominate) : the internal side (switch ports) cannot be switched off.
-FL MGUARD PCI 533/266 : in driver mode, the internal network interface cannot be switched off (however, this is possible in Power-over-PCI mode).
-Link supervision Only visible when the "Management >> Service I/O >> Alarm output" menu item under Management >> Service I/O >> Alarm output is set to "Supervise".
+FL MGUARD PCI 533/266 : in driver mode, the internal net- work interface cannot be switched off (however, this is possi- ble in Power-over-PCI mode).
+Link supervision Only visible when the "Management >> Service I/O >> Alarr output" menu item under Management >> Service I/O >> Alarm output is set to "Supervise".
 If link supervision is active, the alarm output is opened if one link does not indicate connectivity.
-Port mirroring The port mirroring function enables any packets to be forwarded to a specific recipient.
+Port mirroring The port mirroring function enables any packets to be for- warded to a specific recipient.
 You can select the receiver port or the mirroring of the incoming and outgoing packets from each switch port.
 Address Resolution Table Port Name of the Ethernet connection to which the row refers.
 (Only for TC MGUARD RS4000 3G, TC MGUARD RS4000 4G, FL MGUARD RS4004) MAC addresses Lists the MAC addresses of the connected Ethernet-capable devices.
 The switch can learn MAC addresses which belong to the ports of its connected Ethernet-capable devices.
 The contents of the list can be deleted by clicking on the "Purge" button.
-Port Statistics (Only for TC MGUARD RS4000 3G, r each physically accessible port of the integrated Managed be reset via the web interface or the following command: TC MGUARD RS4000 4G, FL MGUARD RS4004) /Packages/mguard-api_0/mbin/action switch/reset-phy-counters Port Name of the Ethernet connection to which the row refers.
+Port Statistics (Only for TC MGUARD RS4000 3G, A statistic is displayed for Switch.
+The counter can be each physically accessible port of the integrated Managed be reset via the web interface or the following command: TC MGUARD RS4000 4G, FL MGUARD RS4004) /Packages/mguard-api 0/mbin/action switch/reset-phy-counters Port Name of the Ethernet connection to which the row refers.
 TX collisions Number of errors while sending the data TX octets Data volume sent RX FCS errors Number of received frames with invalid checksum RX good octets Volume of the valid data received